vestrel00/contacts-android/docs/customdata/query-custom-data.md

 ## The `where` function and custom data

-The `Query` and `DataQuery` APIs provides a `where` function that allows you to specify a matching criteria based on specific field values.
+The `Query`, `RawContactsQuery`, and `DataQuery` APIs provides a `where` function that allows you to specify a matching  criteria based on specific field values.
 Custom data entries provides fields that can be used in this function.
 For example, to match `HandleName`s starting with the letter "h",

 ```kotlin
 .where { Handle startsWith "h" }